 - Put worker file

 snr-sw.json your webserver.
-Note that file must be reachable under site root with exact same filename e.g.
+Usually the file should be reachable under site root with exactly same filename e.g.

 In case you're using another worker you can add snr-sw.js contents to your worker file and rename it to snr-sw.js

 - Copy code fragment from Settings > Web-push and include it under

 <HEAD>section of your website.
 Make sure that path to